 The weather in Doolin, Ireland is often brisk, windy and wet.
 Make sure to pack a lightweight raincoat and travel umbrella for your visit.

-Miraculously, during our trip, the sun was shining bright…so bright, in fact, that I got sunburnt!
+Miraculously, during our trip, the sun was shining bright…so bright, I got sunburnt!
 Therefore, we also recommend bringing sunscreen and a wide-brimmed travel hat.

 Travel Camera